mirage/mirage-www/tmpl/htcaml-part1.md

 }}

-Finally, we can use [CaSS](http://www.github.com/samoht/cass) to produce a very simple CSS files; CaSS provides CSS quotations to write CSS fragments into an OCaml program :
+Finally, we can use [CaSS](http://www.github.com/samoht/cass) to produce a very simple CSS files.
+CaSS provides CSS quotations to convert CSS fragments into an OCaml program:

 {{
 let () =